pradyuprasad/llms_overconfidence/README.md

 # Ensure you are in the llms_overconfidence directory
 # (e.g., cd <path-to-supplementary-material>/llms_overconfidence)

+# You can obtain an OpenRouter API key from https://openrouter.ai/
 # Provide your OpenRouter key (once per shell) **or** put it in a `.env` file here
 $Env:OPENROUTER_API_KEY = "sk-..."  # bash/zsh: export OPENROUTER_API_KEY="sk-..."
 ```